cottonwoodcoding/repack/README.md

 Pull requests & issues welcome.
 Advice & criticism regarding webpack config approach also welcome.

-Please ensure that pull requests pass both rubocop & rspec.
+Please ensure that pull requests pass rspec.
 New functionality should be discussed in an issue first.

 ## Acknowledgements